tentone/enei2016/README.md

-# three.js ENEI 2016
+# WebGL with three.js ENEI 2016

-Files for the ENEI 2016 three.js workshop
+ - Files for the ENEI 2016 three.js workshop